-Katie Meier enters her eighth season as the head coach of the Hurricanes' women's basketball program in 2012-13.
+Katie Meier completed her ninth season as the head coach of the Hurricanes' women's basketball program in 2013-14.
 A well known and respected figure in women's basketball, Meier has worked tirelessly to put her mark on Miami's program and to build a winning tradition.

 All of her hard work was rewarded after the 2010-11 season as she was named the Associated Press National Coach of the Year - sharing the award with Connecticut's Geno Auriemma and Stanford's Tara VanDerveer.